Stonebank/SudukoSolver-Old/README.md

 # SudukoSolver

-This sudoku solver uses tesseract image recognition and the sudoku backtracking solving algorithm (https://en.wikipedia.org/wiki/Sudoku_solving_algorithms) and the java Robot class to read, identify and type the solution for you.
+This sudoku solver uses image.tesseract image recognition and the sudoku backtracking solving algorithm (https://en.wikipedia.org/wiki/Sudoku_solving_algorithms) and the java Robot class to read, identify and type the solution for you.

 # How to use